 Louisa Owen Sonstroem believes there is little more powerful than working with one's hands, because manual skills are empowering, enduring, and slow.
 Whether she is drafting sewing patterns with a pencil and paper, hand-sewing "slow fashion" clothing, or foraging wild plant fibers to spin on a drop spindle, Louisa relishes using primitive tools in sophisticated ways.

-Louisa holds a B.A. from the University of Connecticut and an additional degree from the Fashion Institute of Technology, where she studied Patternmaking and fashion design.
+Louisa holds a B.A. from the University of Connecticut and an additional degree from the Fashion Institute of Technology, where she studied patternmaking and fashion design.
 She also studied patterns at RISD and MassArt.
-She has worked in the garment industry for several years, most recently as a technical designer at Macy’s, where she also runs a weekly employee mending workshop, building skills, community, and sustainable momentum.
+She has worked in the garment industry for several years, most recently in technical design for Macy’s and now Eileen Fisher.
+During her time at Macy’s she also ran a weekly employee mending workshop, building skills, community, and sustainable momentum.

 You can find Louisa on Instagram @louisaowensonstroem.